No Sudden Move: Plot

 In 1954 Detroit, Michigan, gangster Curt Goynes, in need of cash to leave town, is recruited to threaten a family as part of a blackmail scheme, along with gangsters Ronald Russo and Charley.
-The recruiter, Doug Jones, sends them to the house of GM accountant Matt Wertz, where they are to hold the family hostage while sending Wertz to the office where he works, to retrieve a document from his boss's safe.
-Finding it empty, a desperate Wertz brings fake documents to Jones, then returns home, where Charley prepares to execute the entire family, to the surprise of Goynes and Russo.
+The recruiter, Doug Jones, sends them to the house of GM accountant Matt Wertz, where they are to hold the family hostage while sending Wertz to his office to retrieve a document from his boss's safe.
+Finding the safe empty, a desperate Wertz brings fake documents to Jones, then returns home, where Charley prepares to execute the entire family, to the surprise of Goynes and Russo.
 Not wanting to be part of a massacre, Goynes shoots and kills Charley.

-Jones phones the house, having discovered the documents are fake.
-He orders Goynes to kill Russo and the family, and Goynes realizes he and Russo have been set up.
-Before they leave, Goynes instructs the family to tell the police that Charley broke into their home and that Wertz killed Charley in self-defense.
+Jones phones the house, having discovered the documents are fake, and orders Goynes to kill Russo and the family.
+Sensing something amiss, Goynes ignores the order and leaves with Russo, instructing the family to tell the police that Charley broke into their home and that Wertz killed Charley in self-defense.
 The police detective, Joe Finney, is skeptical of the family's story.
-Once the police leave, Goynes, Russo, and Wertz go to Wertz's boss's house in Ohio and retrieve the real document, which turns out to be plans for a new car part.
-Goynes and Russo discover they have a high bounty placed on their heads and make plans to ascertain what the document is worth by arranging a meeting with Frank Capelli, the man whose wife Russo is having an affair with, and who is the mob leader who contracted the blackmail scheme.
-Meanwhile, Goynes makes further arrangements with mob leader Aldrick Watkins, with whom he has been on the outs, to clear himself by giving Watkins part of the eventual payment.
+Once the police leave, Goynes, Russo, and Wertz go to Wertz's boss's home in Ohio and retrieve the real document, which turns out to be plans for a new car part.
+Goynes and Russo discover they have a high bounty placed on their heads and make plans to ascertain what the document is worth by arranging a meeting with Frank Capelli, the mob leader who contracted the blackmail scheme, and whose wife Vanessa has been having an affair with Russo.
+Meanwhile, Goynes contacts mob leader Aldrick Watkins, who wants him dead, and arranges to clear himself by giving Watkins part of the eventual payment.